michael-sumner/go-make-things/content/articles/2022/2022-08-23-customizing-terminal.md

 - Technology
 ---

-_I'm wrapping up production on [a new series of courses on developer tooling](https://vanillajsguides.com/tooling-bundle/).
-The first course on [Terminal](https://vanillajsguides.com/terminal/) should be ready in the next week or two, but you can pre-order it today.
-This is an excerpt from the guide._

 I don't typically start with customizing the UI of apps, but the default Terminal experience is... lacking.
 The colors are stark, and the font size is far too small for a lot of people.

 So to make your experience with the rest of this guide more enjoyable, let's start by adjusting some preferences in Terminal.

+_**Note:** I'm wrapping up production on [a new series of courses on developer tooling](https://vanillajsguides.com/tooling-bundle/).
+The first course on [Terminal](https://vanillajsguides.com/terminal/) should be ready in the next week or two, but you can pre-order it today.
+This is an excerpt from the guide._

 Open the Terminal app, then open up the Preferences menu (under Terminal in the menu bar, or with the `Command + ,` keys on macOS).
 Then, select the _Profiles_ tab.